 - Price: Can be expensive to advertise, especially in magazines where the price is dependent on the size of ad.
 In saying that, printing things like flyers, business cards, and brochures can be inexpensive and has the option of smaller print runs.

 - Harder to reach a wider audience: Print advertising is limited by geography.
-The amount of people who see your poster for example will be limited to the amount of people that walk by it every day.
+The reach of your poster for example will be limited to the amount of people that walk by it every day.

 - Colour limitation: Due to the fact that most print advertising is printed using CMYK inks, the colour gamut can be limited.
 These colour limitations can be improved using pantone colours and spot colours, but they can tend to be more expensive.
 To read more about colour in printing read our colour in printing article.